-The remote sensing and geomatics section focuses on observing and quantifying spatio-temporal processes in the natural landscape and in areas influenced or formed by humans and investigates cause and effect.
-We use methods of remote sensing, close-range sensing and spatio-temporal analysis from geomatics.
-An additional focus is on 3D and 4D geodata processing.
+The section Remote Sensing and Geomatics focuses on observing and quantifying processes of spatio-temporal changes in the landscape and in areas shaped by humans, and explores cause and effect therein.
+We use methods of remote sensing, close-range sensing and analytical methods from geoinformatics.
+Another focus is on 3D and 4D geodata processing.
 A special focus for the future will be on issues of data integration and close-range and satellite data sets, time-series analysis and on developing monitoring approaches for mountain areas.

-The methods and workflows developed here facilitate basic research and enhance long-term research, especially in the areas of geomorphology, natural landscape processes, natural hazard research, land-use and vegetation mapping, and tourism.
+The methods and workflows developed by us allow basic research and support long-term research, especially on issues of geomorphology, natural hazard research, land use and vegetation mapping.